NicolaBottura/CTFs/reply-challenge-2022/binary/02 - link-the-jump.md

 - go to the next planet, now root points to the menu function table
 - rename the planet, overwriting the Help proc ptr with the "win" function
 - call Help

+Solution borrowed by the winners of the competition, team WreckTheLine.